Fight like a Woman: Domestic Violence and Female Judges in Brazil: Institutional Details, Data Description, and Summary Statistics

 Second, our `physical assault' sample contains cases whose primary type is physical assault.
 These cases are associated with other forms of assault, such as street fights, bar fights, or football hooliganism.
 We call `other physical assault' the physical assault cases that do not involve domestic violence.

-Third, our `misdemeanors' sample contains cases that carry a maximum incarceration sentence of less than four years.
+{ Third, our `misdemeanors' sample contains cases that carry a maximum incarceration sentence of less than four years.
 This threshold is relevant because, under Brazilian Law (Law n.
 9,714/1998), being convicted of these crime types results in a criminal record but not in incarceration: sentences must be converted into fines or community service.
-As discussed by \citet{possebom_crime_2023} and \citet{acerenza_was_2024}, most misdemeanor crimes in Brazil are theft offenses.
 We call `other misdemeanors' the misdemeanor offenses unrelated to domestic violence.\footnote{The domestic violence cases included in our sample are regulated by Law n.
 9,714/1998.
 Consequently, being convicted of the types of domestic violence incidents in our sample results in a criminal record, a fine and/or community service.
 More severe types of domestic violence may lead to incarceration, but they are not included in our sample.
-These cases would be classified primarily as severe physical assault, attempted murder or murder with domestic violence as a secondary crime type.}
+These cases would be classified primarily as severe physical assault, attempted murder or murder with domestic violence as a secondary crime type.} These cases include, for example, theft (36.6\% of the `other misdemeanors' included in our sample), receiving stolen property (18.0\%), drug possession intended for personal consumption (14.7\%), crimes against the administration of justice (5.9\%), threat (5.5\%), criminal misappropriation (2.8\%), crimes against intellectual property (2.7\%), offenses against reputation (2.4\%), and a variety of less common offenses (11.4\% in total).}

 Note that the sample of domestic violence cases, other physical assault cases, and other misdemeanor cases are mutually exclusive.
 We present summary statistics for each of these sub-samples in Section \ref{SecSummaryStats}.